datawire/ambassador-docs/docs/edge-stack/2.1/topics/running/edge-stack-with-aws.md

 **Note:**

-Emissary-ingress uses the value of `X-Forwarded-Proto` to know if the request originated as encrypted or cleartext.
+Edge Stack uses the value of `X-Forwarded-Proto` to know if the request originated as encrypted or cleartext.
 Unlike L4 load balancers, L7 load balancers set this header so HTTP -> HTTPS redirection is possible when terminating TLS at an L7 load balancer.

 ## Preserving the client IP address

 Many applications want to know the IP address of the connecting client.
-In Kubernetes, this IP address is often obscured by the IP address of the `Node` that forwards the request to Emissary-ingress, so additional configuration is required if you need to preserve the client IP address.
+In Kubernetes, this IP address is often obscured by the IP address of the `Node` that forwards the request to Edge Stack, so additional configuration is required if you need to preserve the client IP address.

 In AWS, there are two options to preserve the client IP address: